6 Equulei

-6 Equulei is a probable (95% chance) astrometric binary star system in the northern constellation of Equuleus, located 380 light years from the Sun.
+6 Equulei is a probable (95% chance) astrometric binary star system in the northern constellation of Equuleus, located 440 light years away.
 It is barely visible to the naked eye as a dim, white-hued star with an apparent visual magnitude of 6.07.
 The system is moving further away from the Earth with a heliocentric radial velocity of +6.9 km/s.
 It forms a wide optical double with γ Equulei, at an angular separation of 336 arcseconds in 2011.

 The visible component is an Ap star with a stellar classification of A2Vs, matching the evolutionary state of an A-type main sequence star while displaying "sharp" absorption lines.
-It is an estimated 970 million years old with a projected rotational velocity of 65 km/s.
-The star has 2.6 times the mass of the Sun and around 1.7 times the Sun's radius.
-It is radiating 71 times the luminosity of the Sun from its photosphere at an effective temperature of 9,078 K.
+It is an estimated 460 million years old with a projected rotational velocity of 65 km/s.
+The star has 2.4 times the mass of the Sun and around 2.7 times the Sun's radius.
+It is radiating 49 times the luminosity of the Sun from its photosphere at an effective temperature of 9,339 K.